computationalmystic/sengfs19-group12/test/Repository Issues.md

     6. Select
       "Get Information"

-    7. Pie Chart should appear in field below.
+    7. Bar Graph should appear in field below.
       ex displays: Barchart with several dates showing multiple issues on most dates

 Issues may arise from one allowing time for either drop down to load.